Positioned for Future Success:

 Blue Cross will cover diagnostic viral detection and antibody COVID-19 testing with a healthcare provider’s order.
 You should talk to your healthcare provider about testing and what is best for you.
 Without a doctor’s order, you may have to pay out of pocket for the test.

 If you received a diagnostic or antibody COVID-19 test with a healthcare provider and paid that provider directly, you may submit the bill to Blue Cross for reimbursement.
 We will pay up to 100% of an in-network provider’s fee (allowable charge) for the test and evaluation.
-We will pay non-par and out-of-network testing as required by law.
+We will pay non-participating and out-of-network testing as required by law.

 If you get a COVID-19 test and the healthcare provider files it with a sick or regular visit, you may still have to pay a copayment or deductible for the visit.

 When talk of a virus outbreak hits close to home, it’s normal to feel stressed about a potential pandemic and emerging health crisis.
 Try these tips if you are feeling overwhelmed or fearful about an outbreak.
-No matter how you're feeling, you can get help from New Directions, the independent company that provides behavioral health services to eligible Blue Cross members.
+No matter how you're feeling, you can get help from Lucet, the independent company that provides behavioral health services to eligible Blue Cross members.

 COVID Defense App